Story last updated: 17 June 2020

 For example, we’ve seen the Dyson V10 Absolute for £570 at Littlewoods but £450 elsewhere, so you’d be overpaying by £100 if you bought from here.
-Similarly, the V11 Absolute is currently an absurd £750 – £150 more than its typical retail price.
+Similarly, the V11 Absolute has been an absurd £750 – £150 more than its typical retail price.

 4. Be wary of ‘exclusive’ models

 In 2017 we saw a couple of supposedly new models launch ahead of Black Friday, such as the V8 Absolute Pro and V7 Motorhead Pro.